sklykov/collection_numCalc/README.md

 in all popular packages for numerical calculations.
 - All scripts have been developed in the Spyder IDE (4th generation) with major dependecies: Scipy(Numpy), Matplotlib, Scikit-Image
 I don't see any necessity to specify it now in any "requirements" file.
+Renamed because of enourmous traffic interested in something connected with SciPy